Beatrice Copeland ’11 navigates the entertainment industry on her own terms

 The daughter of an architect and a theater producer, Beatrice Copeland ’11 discovered her passion for both organizing and storytelling at an early age.
 While at Elon, she came up with an idea for a show after seeing her classmates struggle with organization.
 She began producing videos for ESTV of her helping students be organized while offering tips to viewers, and Bea Organized was born.

-”Elon provided me the opportunity to experiment,” Bea says.
+”Elon provided me the opportunity to experiment,” says Bea, a media arts and entertainment graduate.
 “I was able to find what I wanted to do both behind and in front of the camera.”

 Now living in New York and working at Refinery29, a digital media company focused on women, Copeland is still doing the show, though her clients have changed a bit over time.
 “It’s been fun to see the show grow—from starting with Elon students to working with bloggers, celebrity chef Gabe Kennedy and sometimes organizing my employees,” Copeland says.
 “It’s great being able to develop a show where I can fuse my knack for organizing and interest in making video content.”

 Her do-it-yourself and room-makeover series has garnered thousands of views on YouTube and become one of the company’s most popular segments.
 The topics she covers vary from tips on organizing “junk drawers” and streamlining closets, to how to use plants to bring light and color to a space and creating home décor items using inexpensive materials found at a dollar store.